-12 Species of Genus Raphiolepis
+12 Species in Genus Rhaphiolepis (Raphiolepis)

-Raphiolepis: An Exploration of Beauty and Diversity
+Rhaphiolepis: An Exploration of Beauty and Diversity

 Origins and Characteristics

-Raphiolepis hails from the warm temperate and subtropical regions of East and Southeast Asia.
+Rhaphiolepis hails from the warm temperate and subtropical regions of East and Southeast Asia.
 Picture the lush landscapes of southern Japan, Korea, and China, and you’ll find these shrubs thriving in their natural habitat.
 They belong to the Rosaceae family, making them relatives of roses, apples, and pears.

-What sets Raphiolepis apart is its unique blend of hardiness and beauty.
+What sets Rhaphiolepis apart is its unique blend of hardiness and beauty.
 These shrubs are evergreen, meaning they retain their leaves year-round, providing constant greenery in the garden.
 Their leaves are typically leathery and dark green, offering a rich backdrop for the delicate flowers that emerge in spring.
 These blooms, often white or pink, are borne in clusters and exude a subtle fragrance that adds to their charm.

 A Diverse Genus

-Raphiolepis encompasses around 12 species, each with its own distinct characteristics.
+Rhaphiolepis encompasses around 12 species, each with its own distinct characteristics.
 Some of the most notable members include:

 5. Rhaphiolepis brevipetiolata J.E.Vidal